 We had the great pleasure of meeting Russian master watchmaker, Konstantin Chaykin at Salon QP recently.
 Born in Russia in 1975, he made his first clock in 2003.
-Since then Konstantin has created an array of extraordinary timepieces and is a creator of the most complicated clock which was ever made in Russia (26 different indicators of horological and astronomical values).
+Since then Konstantin has created an array of extraordinary timepieces and is a creator of the most complicated clock ever made in Russia (26 different indicators of horological and astronomical values).

-Chaykin is the only Russian member of the Académie Horlogère des Créateurs Indépendants (ACHI), the professional body for independent watchmakers that counts the likes of Francois-Paul Journe, Felix Baumgartner and Kari Voutilainen as members amongst other luminaries of the watchmaking industry.
+Chaykin is the only Russian member of the Académie Horlogère des Créateurs Indépendants (AHCI), the professional body for independent watchmakers that counts the likes of Francois-Paul Journe, Felix Baumgartner and Kari Voutilainen as members amongst other luminaries of the watchmaking industry.

 We are delighted to bring you Konstantin’s fascinating views and insights about business and the watch industry.